Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added TeleportingChest
 - Implemented ExplodingChest
 - Refactored chests so that they require x and y coordinates in the constructor, the open() functions are now void, and most chest functionality is handled directly in the open() functions.

+7/8:

+- Added Radiant, CarbonFiber, Enchanted, and Lucky versions of the ShortSword